-On behalf of Our Board, I would like to take the opportunity to record our appreciation to Datuk Cheng Lai Hock, Dato' Ir.
-Loh Kim Mon and Mr. Ooi Soo Kok for their invaluable contributions rendered during their tenure on the Board.
+I would also like to record our appreciation to Ms. Ooi Bee Chin for her invaluable contributions rendered during their tenure on the Board.

-I wish to express my sincere gratitude to my fellow Directors, and Management team for their trust and support in the past year and continue to empower me as Chairman and Managing Director to lead and achieve OUR FUTURE @ SCBUILD/0109.
+I wish to express my sincere gratitude to my fellow directors, and Management team for their trust and support in the past year and continue to empower me as Chairman and Managing Director / Chief Executive Officer to lead and achieve OUR FUTURE @ SCBUILD/0109 > INVEST FOR LONG TERM > MOVING FORWARD 2020-2030 > UNITED • BEYOND 2100